jingwen-z/jingwen-z.github.io/_posts/2016-11-11-analyse-total-amount-of-compensation.md

 ## Data

 Since we focused on the total amount of compensation, the dataset “guarantee activation” has been used for analysing.
-In this dataset, we hqve 296 observations of 79 variables, I used 11 most important variables of them: total amount of compensation in euro, N° concours, guarantee type, country, primary beneficiary, N° primary beneficiary, final beneficiary, N° final beneficiary, loan amount in
+In this dataset, we have 296 observations of 79 variables, I used 11 most important variables of them: total amount of compensation in euro, N° concours, guarantee type, country, primary beneficiary, N° primary beneficiary, final beneficiary, N° final beneficiary, loan amount in